 The idea that came to them that night was simple: to recruit young Christians who belong to the ancient communities in peril for American liberal arts colleges, and by so doing to guarantee their safety and their education.
 There were a number of reasons why they thought that theirs would be a successful idea.
 Protecting students by facilitating their entry into US colleges is not permanently to remove them from their communities or homelands.
 It is to give them a haven from which they can return home once and if their homes are safe.
 Educating the Christian youth is also to provide the Ancient Christian communities of the with world young leaders and to ensure their continuity.

-By September 1 the women, Rita Mahdessian and Siobhan Nash-Marshall, had already begun to negotiate with Professor Nash-Marshall’s College, Manhattanville, for expedited admission for Syrian Christians, and enlarged their founding board to include Vivianne Haber, an Antiochian Orthodox Christian, Lisa Dolling and Dianna Ross, who are Syrian Melkite Christians, Joanne Unis Mokhtarian, a Maronite Christian, and Anahit Martikyan, an Armenian Apostolic Christian.
+By September 1 the women, Rita Mahdessian and Siobhan Nash-Marshall, had already begun to negotiate with Professor Nash-Marshall’s College, Manhattanville, for expedited admission for Syrian Christians, and enlarged their founding board to include Amal Marogy, a Chaldean professor at Cambridge, Vivianne Haber, an Antiochian Orthodox Christian professor at Lomelinda, Joanne Unis Mokhtarian, a Maronite Christian, and Anahit Martikyan, an Armenian Apostolic Christian business woman.
 They wanted an organization that would include members of all of the large ancient Christian communities so that all communities would be helped.
 They knew that they were blazing a new path of collaboration between Christians.